Botz-Limited/sensing_system-Zephyr/docs/100Hz_Thread_Performance_Optimization_Guide.md

 ---

+## Implementation Status

+> **Note:** As of July 2025, the following optimizations are documented but not yet implemented:

+### Not Implemented:
+- **Performance Profiling**: DWT cycle counter setup and `perf_stats_t` structures
+- **CMSIS-DSP Library**: No DSP library usage found in code
+- **Assembly Optimizations**: No assembly code implementations
+- **DSP Intrinsics**: No manual DSP intrinsic usage

+### Currently Implemented:
+- **Basic C algorithms** with inline functions
+- **80Hz operation** (not 100Hz as originally planned)
+- **Simple optimizations** like loop unrolling for 8-channel summation
+- **Hardware FPU usage** for float calculations

+### Recommendation:
+The current C implementation appears sufficient for 80Hz operation.
+Advanced optimizations should only be implemented if profiling shows performance bottlenecks.

+---

 ## Conclusion

-The nRF5340 provides excellent hardware capabilities for 100Hz sensor processing:
+The nRF5340 provides excellent hardware capabilities for 80Hz sensor processing:

 1. **Use the FPU** for complex calculations - it's fast!
-2. **Use DSP instructions** for parallel operations on sensor arrays
+2. **Use DSP instructions** for parallel operations on sensor arrays (when needed)
 3. **Start with C optimization** - often sufficient
 4. **Profile everything** - measure before optimizing
 5. **Assembly as last resort** - only for proven bottlenecks

 The key is to design efficient algorithms from the start, use the hardware features available, and only optimize what actually needs it based on profiling data.
+The current implementation successfully achieves 80Hz operation without requiring the advanced optimizations documented here.